flagbug/flagbug.github.com/_posts/2014-04-23-matching-pairs-in-two-observable-sequences.md

 }
 ```

-and a small helper methid for the `CompositeDisposable` class
+and a small helper method for the `CompositeDisposable` class
 (Alternatively you can wrap the subscribe methods in a `disposable.Add`)

 ```csharp